 - 26th and 56th expressed interest in starting units

-Sir John Cockcroft Venture Scout Unit was formed in 1967 from the District Senior Scouts (15 – 18) and District Rover Crew (17 – 24) both of which met at Perne Road HQ.
+Sir John Cockcroft Venture Scout Unit was formed in late 1967 from the District Senior Scouts (15 – 18) and District Rover Crew (17 – 24) both of which met at Perne Road HQ.

 Both District Sections had low numbers although the Rover numbers may not reflect the total involved.
 Other Groups elected to feed this Venture Scout Unit.
 (See above)

 District VSU and Groups reporting Venture Scouts in their Census returns

 Census returns are largely complete between 1967 and 1984.
 The total from 1975 is taken from contemporary records